paulienvoorter/IVIM-DTI-NET/README.md

 Now, you can run predict_IVIM-DTI_parameters.py, which loads the trained network en predict all IVIM-DTI model parameters.

 ## Create conda environment
 To directly run the code, we added a '.yml' file which can be run in anaconda.
-To create a conda environment with the '.yml' file enter the command below in the terminal: conda env create -f environment.yml
+To create a conda environment with the '.yml' file, enter the command in the terminal (e.g. Anaconda Powershell Prompt): conda env create -f environment.yml

 This now creates an environment called 'ivimdti' that can be activated by: conda activate ivim